AceyJS/acey/README.md

 # A MVC oriented state manager.
 (Better than Redux)

 Ascey is a-based-MVC state manager for your React apps.
-It is built on top of Redux and makes easy the maintenance of an organized and scalable architecture on medium and large apps.
+It is built on top of Redux and makes accessible the maintenance of an organized and scalable architecture on medium and large apps.

-## Better than Redux, how ?
+## Better than Redux, how?

-Redux is a great state manager and this is the reason why it got so much success and created a new whole ecosystem of open source libraries.
+Redux is a great state manager, and this is the reason why it got so much success and created a new whole ecosystem of open source libraries.
-This is also why Ascey is build on top of it, using its API to work.
+It is also why Ascey is built on top of it, using its API to work.

 #### But Redux has for weekness, its strength : The boilerplate
 - Actions function / type